-During the nesting season, typically May through August, conduct weekly inspections of the open pit.
-If there is a suspected active nest (with eggs or fledglings), assess if the fill rate will result in interaction with the nesting bird(s).
-If such interaction is likely, DDMI Environment will engage with applicable regulators, including GNWT-ENR for guidance or advice.
+During the nesting season, typically May through August, conduct daily inspections of the open pit being flooded.
+If there is a suspected nest, assess if the fill rate will cause the nest to be within 250 m of the water level by the time the raptors are fledged (typically end of August).